 Milan's 10 best transfers of all time

-Milan may have dropped from their status as one of the elite clubs in the world over the last 10 years, but they remain certainly one of the best-supported and historically one of the most successful.
+Milan may have dropped from their status as one of the world's elite clubs in the over the last 10 years, but they certainly remain one of the best-supported and historically one of the most successful.

 The Rossoneri are one of only five teams who have won the European Cup five or more times, alongside Bayern Munich, Barcelona, Liverpool and Real Madrid.